mjwhitta/zoom/README.md

 $ z --list
 ```

-These profiles do not need to be limited to ag/ack/grep/pt shortcuts.
+These profiles do not need to be limited to grep shortcuts.

 Note: The `find` profile is "special" and should return a list of
-files.
+files or directories.

 ### Custom profile classes